- Program:Choral & Sacred Music

-Susan Elizabeth Digby read music at King’s College in London, where she studied piano and singing.
-She lived in Mexico and the Philippines, and then spent 12 years in Hong Kong, where she had a television series while also working in radio broadcasting, teaching, and performing.
+Suzi Digby read music at King’s College in London, where she studied piano and singing.
+She lived in Mexico and the Philippines and then spent 12 years in Hong Kong, where she had a television series while also working in radio broadcasting, teaching and performing.

-She is also a conductor and has performed in some of London’s most prestigious concert venues including the Royal Albert Hall, St John’s Smith Square, St James’s Piccadilly, and the Royal College of Music.
+She is also a conductor and has performed in some of London’s most prestigious concert venues including the Royal Albert Hall, St. John’s Smith Square, St. James’s Piccadilly and the Royal College of Music.
 Abroad, she is guest conductor of St. Stephen’s Oratorio Choir in Budapest.
 She regularly commissions work by leading composers and is in great demand as judge at choral festivals and competitions, including the Coleraine Music Festival in Northern Ireland and Sainsbury Choir of the Year.
-Digby is CEO of arts.works (www.artsworks.uk.com), a company that delivers corporate workshops for clients ranging from Sainsbury’s to HSBC, with an emphasis on team building, active listening, and confident communication.
+Digby is CEO of arts.works, a company that delivers corporate workshops for clients ranging from Sainsbury’s to HSBC, with an emphasis on team building, active listening and confident communication.
 She has also worked regularly with radio and television in the U.K. and has presented for BBC Wales television, including The Cardiff Singer of the World competition.

-Together with her husband, Lord John Eatwell, the prominent British economist, Digby has most recently been appointed to the USC faculty for the Fall 2011 semester.
-Digby joins the USC Thornton School of Music as an instructor in English choral literature with Nick Strimple, a professor of choral music and an acclaimed composer, and in the new Arts Leadership Program.
-In addition to teaching, she will be involved with a variety of artistic and educational endeavors within USC Thornton.
+Together with her husband, Lord John Eatwell, the prominent British economist, Digby joined the USC faculty in 2011.
+Suzi Digby is part of the USC Thornton School of Music as an instructor in English choral literature with Nick Strimple, a professor of choral music and an acclaimed composer, and in the new Arts Leadership Program.
+In addition to teaching, she is involved with a variety of artistic and educational endeavors within USC Thornton.